Craig Braham-Barrett

-Craig Michael Braham-Barrett (born 28 June 1988) is a professional footballer who is currently playing as a defender for Tonbridge Angels.
+Craig Michael Braham-Barrett (born 28 June 1988) is a professional footballer.
 Born in England, he represents the Montserrat national football team.
+He plays for AFC Whyteleafe.

 Career

 Braham-Barrett began his career with Charlton Athletic before he was released in 2007.
 He played non-league football with Eastleigh, East Thurrock United and Welling United before joining Peterborough United in October 2008 for a fee of £10,000.
 He failed to make an impression at London Road and re-entered non-league football with Grays Athletic, Farnborough Town, Havant & Waterlooville, Sutton United before joining Conference Premier side Macclesfield Town in July 2012.
 After a season at Macclesfield he joined Cheltenham Town on loan in July 2013.
 He made his Football League debut in a 2–2 draw with Burton Albion on 3 August 2013.
 He made his transfer permanent on 20 August 2013.